eljanati9m/powerbi-yahoo-update/README.md

 - The Power BI dashboard is published using **Publish to Web**
 - Interactive access is public and does not require authentication
 - For full project details or collaboration opportunities, feel free to reach out

+## 🤝 Contributing
+Contributions are welcome!
+Please open an issue to discuss proposed changes or submit a pull request for improvements, bug fixes, or enhancements.

+---

+## 📄 License
+This project is licensed under the **MIT License**.